XXXTentacion

-Jahseh Dwayne Ricardo Onfroy (January 23, 1998 – June 18, 2018), known professionally as XXXTentacion, (Note: /ɛks.ɛks.ɛksˌtɛn.təsˈjoʊn/ eks-eks-eks-TEN-təss-YOHN /es/.
-Alternatively stylized in all caps/lowercase throughout his career; often colloquially referred to as X or Triple X.) was an American rapper and singer-songwriter.
-Though a controversial figure due to his widely publicized legal troubles, XXXTentacion gained a cult following among his young fan base during his short career with his depression- and alienation-themed music.
+Jahseh Dwayne Ricardo Onfroy (January 23, 1998 – June 18, 2018), professionally known as XXXTentacion, (Note: English: /ˌɛks.ɛks.ɛksˌtɛntəsˈjoʊn/ EKS-eks-eks-TEN-təss-YOHN, /es-419/.
+Alternatively stylized in all caps/lowercase throughout his career; often colloquially referred to as X or Triple X.) was an American rapper, singer-songwriter, and record producer.
+Though a controversial figure due to his widely publicized legal troubles, XXXTentacion gained a cult following among his young fan base during his short career with his depression and alienation-themed music.
 Critics and audiences often credit him for his musical versatility, with his music exploring emo, trap, trap metal, nu metal, indie rock, lo-fi, hip-hop, R&B, and punk rock.
 He was considered to be a leading figure in the establishment of the emo rap and SoundCloud rap genres, which garnered mainstream attention during the mid-to-late 2010s.
+In the years after his death, Onfroy's musical style would later go on to influence the development of rage music.

 Born in Plantation, Florida, Onfroy spent most of his childhood in Lauderhill.
-He began writing music after being released from a juvenile detention center and soon started his music career on SoundCloud in 2013, employing styles and techniques that were unconventional in rap music such as distortion and heavy guitar-backed instrumentals, drawing inspiration from third-wave emo and grunge.
+He began writing music after being released from a juvenile detention center and soon started his music career on SoundCloud in 2013, employing styles and techniques that were considered unconventional in rap music such as distortion and heavy guitar-backed instrumentals, drawing inspiration from third-wave emo and grunge.
 In 2014, he formed the underground collective Members Only and, alongside other members of the collective, soon became a popular figure in SoundCloud rap, a trap music scene that takes elements of lo-fi music and harsh 808s.
 Onfroy gained mainstream attention with his 2016 single "Look at Me!".
 His debut studio album, 17 (2017), peaked at number two on the Billboard 200, while his second album, ?
 (2018), debuted atop the chart; both received triple platinum certifications by the Recording Industry Association of America (RIAA).
 The latter's lead single, "Sad!", posthumously reached number one on the Billboard Hot 100 and had amassed more than 1.2 billion views on YouTube and 2.1 billion streams on Spotify by February 2024, in addition to having received diamond certification by the RIAA in August 2021.